sixty-north/cosmic-ray/docs/quickstart.rst

 you a series of questions and construct a new configuration based on your answers.

-For example, to create a new configuration in the file ``config.yml`` use this command::
+For example, to create a new configuration in the file ``config.toml`` use this command::

-    cosmic-ray new-config config.yml
+    cosmic-ray new-config config.toml

 Example configuration
 ~~~~~~~~~~~~~~~~~~~~~